hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="ContractGetBytecodeQuery"></a>

 ### ContractGetBytecodeQuery
- Get the bytecode for a smart contract instance

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |